Overview of Mount Everest Climbing

 Day 02: A full day sightseeing tour of Kathmandu, the capital valley

-The very next morning, after breakfast you will leave for a full day sightseeing tour around Kathmandu valley.
-You can visit sacred Pashupatinath Temple and Swyambhunath, very ancient and essentially enlisted in UNESCO World Heritage sites.
-The biggest Buddhist Stupa at Boudhnath and the fine arts and historical architecture of Kathmandu Durbar Square reflecting the ancient Nepalese culture are highlighted on our guided tour.
+The following day, after breakfast, you will leave for a full-day sightseeing tour around Kathmandu Valley.
+You can visit the sacred Pashupatinath Temple and Swyambhunath.
+They are very ancient and essentially enlisted in UNESCO World Heritage sites.

 03